bobbingwide/sb-chart-block/README.md

 4. Pie chart - Visualizer theme colors

 ## Upgrade Notice
+# 0.0.7
+Update for the chart type selection in the toolbar.

 # 0.0.6
 Update for ability to set the chart height, in pixels